MelonKony/millmint/site/factbook/society/technology/vessels/capricorn-class.md

 ---
-title: Capricorn-class Attack Submarine
+title: Capricorn-class
 fulltitle: Capricorn-class Attack Submarine
 icon: ⚓️
 color: marine
 logo: /svg/crests/marine.svg

 series: vessel
-draft: false
+description: The Capricorn-Class is a class of submarine in service with the Vekllei Armed Forces.

 aliases:
 - /capricorn-class/